 As described in Section 6.4, water quality monitoring will be conducted for controlled discharges offsite to ensure that discharges from the Project sites are in accordance with the water quality criteria.
 The frequency of offsite discharges and associated monitoring will be dependent upon rainfall events and degree of surface water inflows into excavations.

-The planned monitoring locations and monitoring schedule are set out in Table 12 below.
-Once a Principal Contractor is engaged, they will be responsible for nominating suitable discharge locations in consultation with Sydney Metro and the ER.
+The planned monitoring locations and monitoring schedule are set out in Table 11 below.
+Downer will be responsible for nominating suitable discharge location in consultation with Sydney Metro and the ER.

-Table 12: Water quality monitoring schedule
+Table 11: Water quality monitoring schedule